johnmathews/johnmathews.github.io.old/content/articles/20170609_investment.md

 4. Whilst executing and discovering a scalable way to grow.
 5. Startups need money for ambitious but credible growth plans.
 6. A typical stake for a VC could be roughly 20%.
-7. VC's want an exit price of at least 100m, otherwise their business models don't workout.
+7. VC's want an exit price of at least 100m, otherwise their business models don't work out.
-8. 10m can seem a lot for a founder with a 30% stake, but it's not enough to attract VCs so aim higher.
+8. $10m can seem a lot for a founder with a 30% stake, but it's not enough to attract VCs, so aim higher.

 ## How to pitch